If the schedules and screens are making you feel like you’re losing track of or losing touch with your child, it’s time to simplify.

 Along the same lines, simplifying your family’s schedule can reduce the frantic feeling of always being on the go.
 Kids with a full plate of school work, extracurricular activities or sports each day may feel stressed and chaotic since they’re lacking the free time children need for creative play and exploration.
 And when you set effective screen time limits, you’ll keep your child distraction-free and help her learn to find joy in the present moment.

-Simplifying is about finding a place of balance as you move away from “too much.”
-Only with less can children figure out what they truly like and want.
+To simplify is to find a place of balance as you move away from “too much.”
+Only with less can children learn to fully use their imaginations and figure out what truly brings them joy.

 This article was originally published in 2011 and updated in 2023.